 ![]() |

-Generally speaking for (nearly) all Sighthounds Sighthounds are known for their speed and of course this shows itself in their their streamlined body form.
-So don't buy a dog who loves to run and race about for a while each day - if you cannot offer this need that they have. |
+What I write here is generally speaking for (nearly) all Sighthounds Sighthounds are known for their speed and of course this shows itself in their their streamlined body form.
+(So don't buy a dog type who loves to run and race around for a while each day - if you cannot fulfill this need that they have!) |

 Photo above: A friend Tina with her two Danish bred "Italian girls" on a chilly day at a dog show! |